When are Google data useful to nowcast GDP? An approach via pre-selection and shrinkage: Monte Carlo exercise

 This section presents the results of a simulation exercise.
-We are interested in understanding how the dimension of the problem, $N$ and $T$, the degree of sparsity $s$ in the model and the correlation among the predictors affect the nowcasting performance of our estimation method in finite sample.
-In this respect, we conduct two exercises.
-The first one consists in comparing our \emph{Ridge after Model Selection} procedure with the mostly used methods in the macroeconometric nowcasting/forecasting literature.
-The description and results of this exercise are postponed to Section C in the Supplementary Appendix.
-Here, we show the results of the second exercise which aims at looking at the effect of varying $N,T,s$ on the in-sample and out-of-sample prediction error to confirm the theoretical results in Section \ref{ss:prediction:error}.\\ The data are simulated according with the following DGP: $t=1,\ldots, T$,
+We are interested in understanding how the dimension of the problem, $N$ and $T$, the degree of sparsity $s^*$ in the model, and the correlation among the predictors affect the nowcasting performance of our estimation method in finite sample.
+To this end, we conduct two exercises.
+The first consists in comparing our \emph{Ridge after Model Selection} procedure with the most commonly used methods in the macroeconometric nowcasting/forecasting literature.
+For the description and results of this exercise, see Section D in the Supplementary Appendix.
+Here, we show the results of the second exercise, in which we examine the effect of varying $N,T,s^*$ on the in-sample and OOS prediction error to confirm the theoretical results in Section \ref{ss:prediction:error}.\\ The data are simulated according to the following DGP: $t=1,\ldots, T$,